IrinRer/Kanalservis/README.md

 npm i
 ```

-Runs the app in the development mode:
+Run the app in the development mode:

 ```
 npm start